hegerdes/homepage/content/blog/2023-05-azure-prometheus-remote-write.md

----
++++
-title: How to send OnPrem Prometheus metrics to MS Azure
-description: Companies have to bridge the gap when moving to the cloud.
+title = "How to send OnPrem Prometheus metrics to MS Azure" description = "Companies have to bridge the gap when moving to the cloud.
 One of the major pain points is observability.
-This quick post shows how to send your OnPrem metrics to Azure in order to provide a central location for your "single pane of glass" observability.
+This quick post shows how to send your OnPrem metrics to Azure in order to provide a central location for your 'single pane of glass' observability." date = '2023-05-25'

-date: '2023-05-25'
-pic: '/img/blog/azure-prometheus-monitor.png'
+[extra]
+pic = "/img/blog/azure-prometheus-monitor.png"
-tags: ['NodeJS', 'NoteBook', 'Joplin', 'OneNote', 'Markdown', 'Dev', 'TS/JS']
+tags = ['NodeJS', 'NoteBook', 'Joplin', 'OneNote', 'Markdown', 'Dev', 'TS/JS']
----
++++

 # Sending metrics to Azure - with Prometheus
 ---